adolfohermosillo/NMT_for_LRL/README.md

-# NMT_ILA
-Neural Machine Translation for Indigenous Languages of the Americas
+# Mitigating Information Loss in Translation under Low Resource Conditions for languages with Distant Morphologies.